usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 ## Feed Content
 WZDx defines the content and structure of several data feeds.
 Each feed is described by a single root object with many child objects.
 The output of a WZDx data feed is a GeoJSON file containing the feed object.
 WZDx defines the following feed objects:

 - [WorkZoneFeed Object](/spec-content/objects/WorkZoneFeed.md): describes high-level information about work zone events ocurring on roadways (called "road events") that impact the characteristics of the roadway and involve a change from the default state (such as a lane closure).
 This is the original work zone data exchange feed and the only feed that WZDx defined until [version 4.0](https://github.com/usdot-jpo-ode/wzdx/releases/tag/v4.0).
+It was formerly named `WZDxFeed`.
 - [RoadRestrictionFeed Object](/spec-content/objects/RoadRestrictionFeed.md): describes the location and details of restrictions on roadways.
 - [SwzDeviceFeed Object](/spec-content/objects/SwzDeviceFeed.md): describes information (location, status, live data) about field devices deployed on the roadway in work zones.